 The advantages for professionals go beyond basic grammar correction.
 Many AI tools now offer tone detection and adjustment, ensuring your message strikes the right balance between friendly and formal.
 Some can even flag potentially sensitive language that might be misinterpreted by recipients.

-The time-saving aspect shouldn't be underestimated either.
-When comparing AI keyboards vs. traditional mobile keyboards, studies show that professionals can save up to 30% of their typing time by using predictive AI-powered tools that understand the context of business communication.
+The time-saving aspect is substantial.
+When comparing AI keyboards vs. traditional mobile keyboards, 2026 research from McKinsey Digital shows that professionals save up to 40% of their typing time by using predictive AI-powered tools that understand business communication context.
+This translates to approximately 3.5 hours per week for the average professional—nearly 180 hours annually.

 These professional-grade AI writing assistants are particularly valuable when shifting between formal and informal writing, a common requirement in today's workplace where you might need to send a formal proposal followed by a casual team message.